 Whether it be gasoline or diesel, the fuel that you fill your tank with is very important since loading gasoline or diesel that has lower octane or cetane ratings may cause problems for your engine or reduced performance.
 Go with your manufacturer’s recommended specifications for this.
 When you open your gas cap, you may find the minimum Research Octane Number (RON) on most gasoline cars.
 Common cars will require you to run at least 91 octane fuels, while there are more high-performance cars that require at least 95 RON gasoline.
 Meanwhile, for diesel-powered vehicles, you have your standard and your high-performance diesel fuels.
 Most diesel engines now have turbos, and it’s recommended to go for a higher grade diesel if so to prolong your engine’s life.

 Climate control systems in cars will use a refrigerant called Freon.
 This ensures that your ride is cooled, and your car is ready to challenge the heat of the outside world.
 Over time, you will notice that your air conditioning system will have reduced performance.
 Once this happens, it is time to get your system recharged with Freon in order to keep it running optimally.
+Over time the liquid can seep out of the system in gaseous form.
+It is also important to charge your system with the right refrigerant.
+If your car was produced prior to 1995, then you need to use R12a.
+Post-1995, you need to use R134a.
+Most cars now use R134a.
+Also, more modern systems allow the user to charge their own airconditioning systems with R134a, while older R12a systems need to be worked on by a mechanic with specialized tools.

 For gasoline motors, you need to change your spark plugs in order to ensure that your engine doesn’t misfire.
 There are 3 main types of plugs, all with varying levels of longevity and performance.